gnugat-legacy/SoulMeMaybe/README.md

 will ask you your login and password socks to create the configuration into the `./config/parameters.yml` file.

+You can then run the project with the following command:

+    php ./app/SoulMeMaybe.php

 # Documentation

 You can find more documentation at the following links: